maiktreya/maiktreya.github.io/contents/home.md

 <blockquote>
-Possessing a strong foundation in political economy, macroeconomics, and advanced statistical analysis, Miguel has showcased his expertise in econometric modelling and data analysis throughout his five-year tenure at Real Energy Systems and in his role as a freelance data scientist.
-He has been a visiting researcher at Kingston University, London and has held eaching positions at both Universidad Complutense de Madrid and the University of Valladolid.
+Possessing a strong foundation in political economy, macroeconomics, and advanced statistical analysis, Miguel has showcased his expertise in econometric modelling and data analysis throughout his five-year tenure at Real Energy Systems and in his current role as a freelance data scientist working on full stack consultancy on data-oriented software development.
+He has also been a visiting researcher at Kingston University (London), and has held eaching positions at both Universidad Complutense de Madrid and the University of Valladolid.
 </blockquote>

 <blockquote>
-Currently associated with the Complutense Institute for International Studies (ICEI-UCM), Miguel is deepening his exploration into income and wealth distribution trends, using extensive databases and surveys.
-Alongside, his upcoming research is also centred on the Spanish economy and housing accessibility.
-Passionate about research and academia, Miguel is actively seeking opportunities to expand on these interests.
+Currently associated with the Complutense Institute for International Studies (ICEI-UCM), Miguel is deepening his exploration into income and wealth distribution trends, using extensive databases and surveys to investigate European and global trends through large scale inferential models and ML techniques.
+Passionate about applied research and building data-oriented software solutions, Miguel is actively seeking opportunities to expand on these interests.
 </blockquote>

 -----------------------------------------------------------------------------------------------------